How to get from Almaty to Bishkek by bus (Updated 2024)

 Take the bus from Sayran Station in Almaty

-The bus station in Almaty that serves the route to Bishkek is called SAYRAN International Bus Station.
-You might’ve checked the hyperlink only to see gibberish “xn--80aa0arnd.kz”.
-Worry not!
-The URL is in Cyrillic.
+The bus station in Almaty that serves the route to Bishkek is called SAYRAN International Bus Station and this is the link to check the timetables, routes, prices, and to buy tickets online.

-The name of the station is “Автовокзал Сайран” (Avtovokzal Sayran) in Russian or Сайран Автобекеті in Kazakh.
-Anyway, the link is safe.
+The name of the station in Cyrillic is “Автовокзал Сайран” (Avtovokzal Sayran) in Russian or Сайран Автобекеті in Kazakh.

 Sayran Station is not that big.
 It’s hard to get lost.
 Once inside the main lobby look for the window that sells international tickets, mainly the one for Bishkek.